misartg/misartg.github.io/_drafts/2022-02-08-Our-approach-to-LAPS-passwords-and-MDT.md

 ## Our approach ##

-**Our approach makes use of the [Item-level targeting (ILT) feature of Group Policy Preferences (GPP)](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn789189(v=ws.11)) to dynamically assess whether or not a machine is still deploying, and if it is, LAPS will not be enabled.
-Once the machine has completed its deployment, this check will fail, LAPS will become enabled and potentially be in effect.**
+{% include callout.html content="**Our approach makes use of the [Item-level targeting (ILT) feature of Group Policy Preferences (GPP)](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn789189(v=ws.11)) to dynamically assess whether or not a machine is still deploying, and if it is, LAPS will not be enabled.
+Once the machine has completed its deployment, this check will fail, LAPS will become enabled and potentially be in effect.**" type="default" %}

 Our method also works for any system where the "Default"/autologon entries in the registry are active for the local admin user, so it's more general than just MDT, or could be easily adapted for a different autologon scenario that you might need to account for, or you could make it dynamic based on just about anything that ILT can target.